Quantum information: Development from fundamental quantum mechanics

 The history of quantum information theory began at the turn of the 20th century when classical physics was revolutionized into quantum physics.
 The theories of classical physics were predicting absurdities such as the ultraviolet catastrophe, or electrons spiraling into the nucleus.
 At first these problems were brushed aside by adding ad hoc hypotheses to classical physics.
 Soon, it became apparent that a new theory must be created in order to make sense of these absurdities, and the theory of quantum mechanics was born.

-Quantum mechanics was formulated by Schrödinger using wave mechanics and Heisenberg using matrix mechanics.
+Quantum mechanics was formulated by Erwin Schrödinger using wave mechanics and Werner Heisenberg using matrix mechanics.
 The equivalence of these methods was proven later.
 Their formulations described the dynamics of microscopic systems but had several unsatisfactory aspects in describing measurement processes.
 Von Neumann formulated quantum theory using operator algebra in a way that it described measurement as well as dynamics.
 These studies emphasized the philosophical aspects of measurement rather than a quantitative approach to extracting information via measurements.